 Vandenesch applied his photography skills to food and loved it.
 He found other people with celiac after posting images of his pastries on social media, and they were soon asking for his recipes.
 Marrying his love of food photography and baking "was the turning point in my life," Vandenesch declares.

 Launched in 2014, Vandenesch's blog (delicesansgluten.com) gradually gained momentum.
-He posted his recipes, and followers gave great feedback.
+He posted his recipes, and his followers gave great feedback.
 Vandenesch's goal to keep gluten-free baking as low-cost as possible hit a chord with his readers.
-He blends mainly rice and almond flours and potato starch; his recipes are also dairy free and often egg free.
+He mainly blends rice and almond flours and potato starch; his recipes are also dairy-free and often egg-free.

 Two dreams took form in Vandenesch's mind and heart: One, open a 100% gluten-free bake shop, and, two, write a cookbook.